jessiejzhou/cpv_repo/python/README-python_files.md

 ⚠️ **Please update the `destination_path` variable as well in the same way.
 It is _at the very end_ (second to last line of code in the whole file).
 Change it to the desired folder where you want `survey_long` to be stored.** ⚠️

+**‼️There is a difference between FILE path and FOLDER path,‼️ for example, file_path would be something like:<br><br>_"/Users/counterpartventures/Desktop/Data/Survey_Data_V5.xlsx"_ <br><br>whereas folder path is:<br><br>_"/Users/counterpartventures/Desktop/Data"_**

+You will have to choose which path to use according to my instructions below.

 The second change to be made is the API key for ExchangeRate-API that I mentioned previously.
 This is optional but **highly reccomended**.

 If the file path is set up correctly, all the work required is to click the run button at the top, the one that resembles a fast forward button:

 ![pixil-frame-0 (2)](https://github.com/user-attachments/assets/d4b45233-a1f9-40de-914b-234d5224f0cd)

-Once you've done this, the sheet should be uploaded into the original file!
+Once you've done this, the sheet should be uploaded into the original file! **Note:** you will have to run the pivot_df.Rmd file in R to get survey_long.

 # Company Upload